Public engagement: phase 1

-The review began last summer, when we asked people to tell us what is working well in current services, what could be improved, and where there are gaps.
+The review began in the Summer 2017, when we asked people to tell us what is working well in current services, what could be improved, and where there are gaps.

 During this first phase of engagement, we held over 60 face-to-face meetings and focus groups and received more than 100 survey responses from people who use services, those who care for them, those who provide services and the general public.